We all know we need to be creating videos to boost our brands.

 So essentially, you want all content to stay in-line with your brand identity while actually serving a purpose to your users.

 Good news is, there’s a lot of ways to do that.
-Here are a few types of video content that work well for brands on YouTube.
+If you are drawing a blank when it comes to YouTube content ideas, here are a few types of video content that work well for brands on YouTube.